 For better WooCommerce Experience, it is very advantageous to keep the WooCommerce Plugins updated.
 It will result in better site security and overall performance.

 - Manually updating plugins using FTP: You can do this if your keys are activated.
-There is no need to deactivate the plugin and no need to delete any files.
+You don’t have to deactivate the plugin or delete any files.

-- Else, you can also do this by deactivating your plugins and again, activating them once at a time to see which one of the plugins is the cause of this error.
+- Else, you can do this by deactivating plugins and again, activating them once at a time to see which one of the plugins is the cause of this error.

 Sometimes we use a theme which is made by third-party.
 We must check if that third party theme is compatible or not.
-To fix this you need to change your theme to default theme and check whether the problem still exists.
-Is the problem doesn’t exist this clearly means that theme is not compatible with WooCommerce and you need to choose a WooCommerce compatible theme.
+To fix this, change your theme to default theme and check whether the problem still exists.
+Is the problem doesn’t exist; this means that theme is not compatible with WooCommerce, and you need to choose a WooCommerce compatible theme.

 Plugin Theme Conflict

-If you encounter any error after updating your plugins and themes then there is a possibility one of your Plugins is not compatible with your theme.
+If you encounter any error after updating your plugins and themes, then your Plugin is not compatible with your theme.
 So to fix this issue try disabling all plugins and then activate them one by one.
-If the WooCommerce error doesn’t exist it means there was a compatibility issue.
+If the WooCommerce error doesn’t exist, it means there was a compatibility issue.

-When a downloadable product is purchased by the customer but unfortunately the Complete Order Email doesn’t contain any download link instead of showing a downloadable link like this
+When the customer purchases a downloadable product, but unfortunately the Complete Order Email doesn’t contain any download link instead of showing a downloadable link like this.

-The downloadable link is not shown in completed email order.
+The downloadable link doesn’t appear in completed email order.

-This is basically because of a missing SQL table in your database which is wp_woocommerce_downloadable_product_permissions.
-To fix this issue you need to rename the WordPress SQL table prefix.
-You can do this by using the plugin Change Table Prefix or you can also do this manually using phpMyAdmin.
-To update the prefix value you need to go to wp-config.php.
+It is basically because of a missing SQL table in your database, which is wp_woocommerce_downloadable_product_permissions.
+To fix this issue, rename the WordPress SQL table prefix.
+Use Change Table Prefix, or you can also do this manually using phpMyAdmin.
+To update the prefix value, you need to go to wp-config.php.
 After that deactivate your WooCommerce and then again re-activate it.

 PHP fatal errors

-These type of errors terminate the script instantaneously and this kind of error is by default shown to the user so that it can be corrected timely.
-This is basically because of your PHP memory limit is exhausted or your execution time is exceeded.
+These type of errors terminate the script instantaneously, and this kind of error is by default shown to the user so that it can be corrected timely.
+It is basically because of your PHP memory limit is exhausted or your execution time exceeds.

 PHP memory size exceeded